 Welbeck Abbey’s State Room guided tours are open to the public for 33 days during the summer.
-Tickets are available in advance at reception in The Portland Collection and The Harley Gallery or by calling 01909 501 700
+Tickets are available to purchase in advance in The Harley Gallery or by calling 01909 501 700.

 On arrival, please park in the main car park and check in for your tour at The Portland Collection or The Harley Gallery.
 Tour visitors will be collected from The Portland Collection by coach and taken, through the 5th Duke of Portland’s Victorian village, to Welbeck Abbey.
 The coach will depart promptly, please arrange to arrive in good time.
 Unfortunately, latecomers cannot join the tour.

 The tour lasts approximately an hour and a half and we advise that visitors wear comfortable footwear.
 We kindly ask that stiletto shoes are not worn in the house.
 There are no toilet facilities at the Abbey.
 Toilets, refreshments, shopping and exhibitions can be found at The Harley Gallery and The Portland Collection.
 Please also be aware only small handbags are permitted but we do provide lockers for secure storage.